textiles-lab/knitdb/README.md

 This repository contains the results of machine knitting and measuring a group of patterns.
 This collection first appeared as part of the KnitPick paper at UIST 2019 ([project page](https://textiles-lab.github.io/publications/2019-knitpick/)).

+If you use data from this project, please cite the KnitDB project page as well as the KnitPick paper.

 These patterns were collected from the [Essential Stitch Collection](https://lccn.loc.gov/2009047907) book and the [Stitch Maps](https://stitch-maps.com/) web page; the [KnitPick paper](https://textiles-lab.github.io/publications/2019-knitpick/) describes how they were converted into 60x60 charts.
 All patterns were machine-knit on a 15-gauge Shima Seiki SWG091N2 using Tamm Petit 2/30 acrylic yarn (Color T4221 - Medium Camel).